-This video walks the viewer through various factors that may impact code quality, much of which is dependent on key factors such as the characteristics of the material being marked.
+This video walks the viewer through various factors that may impact code quality - even in laser codes, much of which is dependent on key factors such as the characteristics of the material being marked.
 In the first series video Domino focused on the Power of Concentration, and while it remains absolutely critical, it’s equally important to understand the role the wavelength plays in achieving good marking performance.

-While the video itself offers some technical details, both Hall and Dr. Stefan Stadler, Team Lead at the Laser Academy for Domino, also offer basic analogies for the novice manufacturer just familiarizing themselves with laser printing.
-For example, showing 4 different substrates – PET, Cardboard, Plythylene and Polypropylene – and highlighting that each have their own hot and cold spots.
-The material used by manufacturers is critical in helping to assess where that hot spot resides.
+While the video itself offers some technical details about lasers and coding, both Hall and Dr. Stefan Stadler, Team Lead at the Laser Academy for Domino, also offer basic analogies for the novice manufacturer just familiarizing themselves with laser printing.

-At Domino we assure a rigorous sample process of our Laser technology on your packaging, bringing with it a more scientific and technological approach.
+This brings a more scientific and technological approach to our product coding and marking.
 Partnering with experts in laser coding and what it means for YOUR substrates needs to be a critical part of your application.
-Domino takes the guess work out of the equation and delivers the right solution for your application.
+Domino takes the guess work out of the equation and delivers the perfect laser marking solution for your application.

 We make it our business to know yours.
 Because supplying the technology is no longer enough…you deserve to have the experience and support and training that will maximize your investment, resulting in long-term consistent, reliable and accurate codes.
 This support is the Domino Difference.
 We invite you to find out more.